Dennis J. Snower

 Dennis J. Snower is President of the Global Solutions Initiative, which provides policy advice to the G20.

-He is Professor of Macroeconomincs and Sustainability at the Hertie School, Berlin; Senior Research Fellow of the Blavatnik School of Governance, Oxford University, Non-resident Fellow of The Brookings Institution and visiting Professor at University College, London.
+He is Professor of Macroeconomics and Sustainability at the Hertie School of Governance, Berlin; Fellow at The New Institute, Hamburg; Senior Research Fellow of the Blavatnik School of Governance, Oxford University; Non-resident Fellow of The Brookings Institution and visiting Professor at University College, London.

 Furthermore, he is a Research Fellow at the Center for Economic Policy Research (London), at IZA (Institute for the Future of Work, Bonn), and CESifo (Munich).

 Dennis J. Snower was born in Vienna, Austria, where he went to the American International School.
 He earned a BA and MA from New College, Oxford University, and an MA and a PhD at Princeton University.
 He served most recently as President of the Kiel Institute for the World Economy, where he is now a president emeritus, until 2019 and was previously Professor of Economics at Birkbeck College, University of London.

 He is an expert on labor economics, public policy and inflation-unemployment tradeoffs.
 As part of his research career, he originated the “insider-outsider” theory of employment and unemployment with Assar Lindbeck; “caring economics” with Tania Singer; the theory of “high-low search” with Steve Alpern; the “chain reaction theory of unemployment” and the theory of “frictional growth” with Marika Karanassou and Hector Sala.
 He has made seminal contributions to the design of employment subsidies and welfare accounts.
 He has published extensively on employment policy, the design of welfare systems, and monetary and fiscal policy.